doswellf/MathAssistantFull/README.txt

 Thanks to Robert Dodier for help with installation of maxima-jupyter, and for letting me know about JupyterBook.
 Thank you to Richard Fateman and the other members of the maxima discussion list for help with maxima itself.

+NOTE:

+For those who don't have an IT background:

+You can avoid using sagemath you can just use wxmaxima and export tex and html files.
+Then use latex studio with xelatex/pdflatex or use latex2html to publish your results.

+For those who need sagemath and use maxima:

+Continue reading if you dare...

 A JupyterBook project is not yet part of this repository although I have built the template book and published on github pages as a side-effect of pushing my project from my computer to the main branch of my github repository.

 You get publishing to github pages automatically using JupyterBook when you push the project to github.
 If you aren't familiar with github, I recommend downloading git and using it for small projects manually first.
 Then you'll understand how to work with JupyterBook and git together.

 To run jupyter notebooks outside of SageMath I recommend the Anaconda3 installation - it is complete and runs jupyter out-of-the-box.
 I haven't checked but am hoping they also have a channel for JupyterBook, a complete publishing and